Two Bright M Dwarfs Hosting Ultra-Short-Period Super-Earths with Earth-like Compositions: Analyses and Results

 TOI-1634 has a companion star at $2\farcs5$ away from the primary star, but we were unable to identify the companion star in the 2MASS catalog.
+We inspected the 2MASS image for TOI-1634, and found that the companion star was buried in the point spread function of the primary star, whose FWHM was found to be $2\farcs7-2\farcs8$).
 This suggests that the $K_s$ magnitude listed in Table \ref{hyo1} may be contaminated by the companion star, and the true magnitude of the primary star could be slightly fainter.
 To roughly estimate its impact, we used the Dartmouth isochrone model \citep{2008ApJS..178...89D} and inferred the mass of the companion.
-On the assumption that the TESS magnitude is similar to the $I-$band magnitude and TOI 1634's mass is roughly $\approx 0.46\,M_\odot$ from TIC, $\Delta m_{\rm TESS}= 3.354$ translates to the companion's mass of $0.10-0.12\,M_\odot$.
-When those masses are adopted, the isochrones predict that the magnitude difference in the $K_s$ band should be $\Delta m_{K_s}\approx 3.0-3.2$ mag, implying that the true $m_{K_s}$ of the primary star is $\approx 0.06$ mag fainter than the reported one.
-With this in mind, we adopted $m_{K_s}=8.66 \pm 0.06$ instead of $m_{K_s}=8.600 \pm 0.014$ for TOI-1634 (in addition to shifting the center value of the magnitude, we conservatively added the systematic error of $0.06$ in $m_{K_s}$ in quadrature) and ran the MCMC analysis.
+Since the Dartmouth isochrones list the Gaia magnitudes as a function of stellar mass for a given set of stellar age and metallicity, we employed the Gaia $G_{\rm RP}$ magnitude to constrain the companion's mass.
+The magnitude difference of $\Delta G_{\rm RP}=2.959$ between TOI-1634 and its companion translates to the companion's mass of $\approx 0.12\,M_\odot$ on the assumption that TOI 1634's mass is roughly $\approx 0.46\,M_\odot$.
+When those masses are adopted, the isochrones predict that the magnitude difference in the $K_s$ band should be $\Delta m_{K_s}\approx 2.8-3.0$ mag, implying that the true $m_{K_s}$ of the primary star is $\approx 0.07$ mag fainter than the reported one.
+With this in mind, we adopted $m_{K_s}=8.67 \pm 0.07$ instead of $m_{K_s}=8.600 \pm 0.014$ for TOI-1634 (in addition to shifting the center value of the magnitude, we conservatively added the systematic error of $0.07$ in $m_{K_s}$ in quadrature) and ran the MCMC analysis.
 For TOI-1685, we directly input the 2MASS $K_s$ magnitude in the code.
 MCMC simulations were implemented using our custom code \citep[e.g.,][]{2015ApJ...799....9H} with the chain length of $10^6$ after the burn-in chains.
 The final derived parameters based on this MCMC analysis ($d$, [Fe/H], $\log g$, $M_\star$, $R_\star$, $\rho_\star$, and $L_\star$) are summarized in Table \ref{hyo1}.